How and why applications are added to Azure AD

 - OAuth authorization services - Used by Microsoft 365 and other Microsoft applications to authorize access to APIs/resources

 - Application publishing and proxy - Publish an application from a private network to the internet

 Who has permission to add applications to my Azure AD instance?

-This might initially sound concerning, but keep the following in mind:
+Allowing users to register and consent to applications might initially sound concerning, but keep the following in mind:

 - Applications have been able to leverage Windows Server Active Directory for user authentication for many years without requiring the application to be registered or recorded in the directory.
 Now the organization will have improved visibility to exactly how many applications are using the directory and for what purpose.

 - Delegating these responsibilities to users negates the need for an admin-driven application registration and publishing process.
 With Active Directory Federation Services (ADFS) it was likely that an admin had to add an application as a relying party on behalf of their developers.
 Now developers can self-service.